 Card Networks means the payment card networks including Visa or Mastercard.

-Card Terms means the agreement between Company and the applicable Issuer for use of Cards identified on our website.
+Issuer Terms means the agreement between Company and the Issuer of your Card concerning your use of the Cards.

 Charge means a payment for goods or services made to a merchant that accepts payments on the applicable Card Network.

 Chargeback means a dispute that you initiate against a merchant for an unresolved dispute with the merchant or where a Charge is unauthorized.

 Card with Daily Payments means a Brex credit card with a spending limit based on your available Brex business account balance, with payments withdrawn automatically from your Brex business account or other Linked Account the following business day after the transaction clears.